kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 decreasing requested capacity.
 3. Walk through all the PVs.
 4. Find best matching PV for the PVC where PV topology is satisfied by the Node.
-5. Temporarily cache this PV in the PVC object, keyed by Node, for fast processing later in the priority and bind functions.
+5. Temporarily cache this PV choice for the PVC per Node, for fast processing later in the priority and bind functions.
 6. Return true if all PVCs are matched.
 7. If there are still unmatched PVCs, check if dynamic provisioning is possible.